| Brad Smith

 Director of Player Personnel

-Brad Smith enters his ninth season as the Avalanche’s Director of Player Personnel, his 19th season overall with the organization.
+Brad Smith recently finished his ninth season as the Avalanche’s Director of Player Personnel, his 19th season overall with the organization.
 Smith, 56, joined the Avalanche as a scout in 1995, just prior to the franchise’s first season in Colorado.
 During his time with the Avalanche, he has served in multiple scouting roles, including both an amateur and advance pro scout.

 Affectionately known in NHL circles as “Motor City Smitty”, Smith brings two decades of NHL experience as both a player and scout to his current position.
-The Windsor, Ontario, native oversees Avalanche professional scouting operations and serves as a key aide to Executive Vice President of Hockey Operations Joe Sakic and Head Coach/Vice President of Hockey Operations Patrick Roy in making all player personnel decisions.
+The Windsor, Ontario native oversees Avalanche professional scouting operations and serves as a key aide to Executive Vice President of Hockey Operations Joe Sakic and Head Coach/Vice President of Hockey Operations Patrick Roy in making all player personnel decisions.

 After a National Hockey League career which spanned nine seasons with stops in Vancouver, Atlanta, Calgary, Detroit and Toronto, Smith traveled extensively during his first year away from hockey, heading out on a world-wide fishing excursion.